Gallery Hopping in Spain & Portugal

 PORTUGAL

-• Évora – The City Museum, next to the Cathedral, has a good collection of Portuguese and European painting from 15th and 16th centuries, ceramics, Roman tablets, and medieval and Baroque jewellery.
+• Évora – The City Museum, next to the Cathedral, has a good collection of Portuguese and European painting from the 15th and 16th centuries, ceramics, Roman tablets, and medieval and Baroque jewellery.

 • Lisbon

-• Portugal is a living museum of glazed tiles or Azulejos which have adorned buildings since the 15th century.
-The Museu Nacional do Azulejo in Lisbon is the best place to learn the history, technical and artistic evolution of these magnificent, artistic tiles.
+• Portugal is a living museum of glazed tiles or Azulejos, which have adorned buildings since the 15th century.
+The Museu Nacional do Azulejo in Lisbon is the best place to learn the history, technical, and artistic evolution of these magnificent, artistic tiles.

 • Lisbon’s most notable art gallery is the Centro de Arte Moderna, featuring works by many Portuguese artists

-• At Galeria 111 modern local artists exhibit their works.
+• At Galeria 111, modern local artists exhibit their works.

-• The Museu Nacional de Arte Antiga houses paintings, ceramics and sketches, along with various city artefacts.
+• The Museu Nacional de Arte Antiga houses paintings, ceramics, and sketches, along with various city artefacts.

-• For a number of Henry Moore sculptures, photographs and some Portuguese-themed paintings, visit the Museu do Centro de Arte Moderna.
+• For a number of Henry Moore sculptures, photographs, and some Portuguese-themed paintings, visit the Museu do Centro de Arte Moderna.

 • Some of the best contemporary paintings and sculptures are found in the Museu da Arte Popular.

 • Vale do Côa – Something completely different is the open-air, Palaeolithic art gallery in the countryside of northeast Portugal.
-The UNESCO World Heritage site of the Vale do Côa is an archaeological park uncovering the secrets of the Palaeotlithic Age to the Iron Age including prehistoric rock art.
+The UNESCO World Heritage site of the Vale do Côa is an archaeological park uncovering the secrets of the Palaeotlithic Age to the Iron Age, including prehistoric rock art.

 Next articleIsrael Tours 2011: One Country Three Ways